 When we choose a life of high-stress, we affect our whole system.

-• Cortisol reduces bone formation (long term chronic stress) • Cortisol and the stress response have known negative effects on the immune system.
-High levels of perceived stress and increases in cortisol have been found to lengthen wound healing time in healthy, male adults. • Cortisol inhibits sodium loss through the small intestine of mammals • Cortisol stimulates gastric-acid secretion (lessening our digestive systems' abilities) The real danger of stress-triggered cortisol levels over long periods of time are a big concern.
+We know that Cortisol reduces bone formation (long term chronic stress) and the stress response has known negative effects on our immune system.
+Read: [5 Basic Ways to Stronger Immunity] Cortisol stimulates gastric-acid secretion (lessening our digestive systems' abilities) which is BAD news for those of us spending money on GOOD food to put in our system!
+The real danger of stress-triggered cortisol levels over long periods of time are a big concern.
 Numerous studies have linked elevated cortisol levels with impaired memory function.

-As if those aren't reasons enough to realize we NEED to slow down and relax, we have this culture of RUSH (and not the good kind of Rush) where it is glorified to run around being too busy for life.
+As if those all above aren't reasons enough to realize we NEED to slow down and relax, we have this culture of BUSY & RUSH (and not the good kind of Rush) where it is glorified to run around being too busy for life.

 How can you slow down the Cortisol?